RA341/gouda/docs/docs/guide/extension.md

 ### Manual install

-1. Download the zip from https://github.com/RA341/gouda/releases/latest
+1. Download the zip named `parmesan_extension.zip` from https://github.com/RA341/gouda/releases/latest
 2. Place it in a directory, of your choosing
-3. Unzip if using chrome.
+3. (Optional) Unzip if using chrome.

-### Chrome setup
+## Chrome setup

 1. Open your browser, in the extensions tab, on the top right side corner enable `developer mode`
    > ![chrome_dev_mode](media/chrome_dev.png)